Otterhound vs Olde English Bulldogge: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Otterhound and Olde English Bulldogge is one of the most significant factors in choosing between these dogs.
-Otterhound is characterized by a amiable, boisterous, even-tempered personality, while Olde English Bulldogge tends toward friendly, courageous, alert traits.
+Otterhound is characterized by an amiable, boisterous, even-tempered personality, while Olde English Bulldogge tends toward friendly, courageous, alert traits.
 In daily life, this means Otterhound owners typically experience a dog that leans toward amiable behavior, while Olde English Bulldogge owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children